 The minute shrimp, avocado and mango are in my house at the same time, her salad is happening, that’s a promise.
 But in the meantime…

 I so love colorful food.
 What’s not to love, especially knowing that eating the colors of the rainbow is nothing but good for you in so many ways?
-This Grilled Chicken Summer Salad with Mango was enjoyed by my husband and I for two nights in a row for dinner.
-(The kids at the chicken on it’s own with a deconstructed salad of sorts.)
+This Grilled Chicken Summer Salad with Mango recipe was enjoyed by my husband and I for two nights in a row for dinner.
+(The kids ate the grilled chicken breast on it’s own with a deconstructed salad of sorts.)
+If you have chicken leftover, turn this salad into a sandwich or pita the next day!

 1 teaspoon minced chipotles in adobo (or you could just use sauce from can)